Quaggles/SwarmUI-FaceTools/README.md

 5. If ReActor/CodeFormerCF are not installed a button will be shown, install it and after the backend restarts the parameters should appear and you are good to go.

 ![image](https://github.com/user-attachments/assets/048df53e-57bf-4758-8f09-ec22b53e1263)

+Unfortunately FaceRestoreCF cannot be installed this way yet as it is awaiting a pull request to fix it.
+You can do basic face restoration with ReActor in the meantime, check the usage section below.
+If you really want FaceRestoreCF you can install it with ComfyUI manager manually.

 ## Installation (Advanced)